ksvc/ks265codec/README.md

 -b [bitstream],

-which specifies input bitstream file.
+which specifies input bit-stream file by a character string [bitstream].

 ##Optional parameters:

--o [output]
+-o [output],

-which specifies output yuv file.
+which specifies the decoded yuv file name by a character string [output].

--threads [threadnum]
+-threads [threadnum],

-which specifies how many threads are used for decoding process. same as encoder
+which specifies the number of threads used for decoding process by a non-negative value [threadnum].
+Default: [threadnum] = 0, when all available threads can be utilized.